nickarnold/resume/README.md

 3. Edit the `resume-data.yml` file to add your own information
 4. Run `npm run build` to generate the resume
 5. Commit your changes and push to your repository
 6. Go to your repository's GitHub Actions page and ensure the "Secure Copy Deployment" workflow is not disabled
 7. Setup the requisite secrets in your repository's settings (see below)
-8. Trigger the workflow manually or wait for a push to the `main` or `master` branch
+8. Trigger the workflow manually or push a change to the `main`/`master` branch
-9. Your resume should now be live at `<SSH_HOST>` on the path specified in `<DEPLOY_DIR>`
+9. Your resume should be live at `<SSH_HOST>` at the path `<DEPLOY_DIR>`

 This assumes that you've already configured the target deployment server to for SSH access and have the requisite SSH keys in place (e.g. public key in target